sattyamjjain/pyPantry/README.md

-# pyDSAlgo: Your One-Stop Solution for Data Structures and Algorithms in Python
+# pyPantry: Your One-Stop Solution for Data Structures and Algorithms in Python

-`pyDSAlgo` is a comprehensive Python library offering robust implementations of numerous data structures and algorithms.
+`pyPantry` is a comprehensive Python library offering robust implementations of numerous data structures and algorithms.
 It serves as a reliable tool for educators, students, developers, and anyone keen on mastering or utilizing these foundational computer science concepts.

 ## 📋 Table of Contents